cirosantilli/db/mysql.md

     CREATE TABLE a b (col0 INT);
     CREATE TABLE aé (col0 INT);

-#special databases
+#Special databases

 As soon as you install MySQL, certain databases already exist:

 - `mysql`
 - `information_schema`

 Those databases are special as they contain metadata used by MySQL such as user information, database metadata, etc.

 Be very careful when editing those databases directly.

-#users
+#Users

 MySQL has the concept of users and permissions analogous to POSIX users and permissions.

-Each user/host pair has certain priviledges such as view, edit, delete databases, tables and entries.
+Each user/host pair has certain privileges such as view, edit, delete databases, tables and entries.

 Those permissions may apply either to specific table/database or to the entire server (global permissions).

 By default, a superuser called root is created during server installation.

-List users and their *global* priviledges:
+List users and their *global* privileges:

     SELECT * FROM mysql.user;

-Note that priviledges are given to user/host pairs, not just users/hosts separately.
+Note that privileges are given to user/host pairs, not just users/hosts separately.

 Create a new user with given password:

     CREATE USER 'newuser'@'localhost' IDENTIFIED BY 'password';

-this user has no priviledges.
+this user has no privileges.
 He can only log from the `localhost` host.

 Create a user on all hosts:

     CREATE USER 'newuser'@'%' IDENTIFIED BY 'password';

 Does *not* include UNIX domain connections such is the case for localhost, but does include all TCP/UDP connections.

 Get current user host pair: